putilov_denis - stock.adobe.com

 2. Risk assessment

-Many backup and disaster recovery teams already use AI for various aspects of risk assessment, including network misconfigurations and operating system or application vulnerabilities.
-By turning AI's attention to the organization's backup strategy, administrators can quickly determine weaknesses and data sets left uncovered by the current backup design.
-The IT team can then address the risks directly or accept input from the AI tool on how best to correct the issues.
+By directing AI's attention to the organization's backup strategy, administrators can quickly identify weaknesses and data sets left uncovered by the current backup design, avoiding organization-wide data loss or costly non-compliance penalties.
+IT teams can address the risks directly or accept the AI tool's input on how to best correct the issues.
+From a strategic perspective, this observability improves business resilience and enables the organization to address risks proactively.

 3. Storage optimization

-6. Backup monitoring
+4. Backup infrastructure monitoring

-7. Data prioritization and classification
+5. Data prioritization and classification

 Not all data needs to be backed up the same way.
 Some resources rarely change, while other data types update continuously.
 System configuration files are a great example of files that don't usually change frequently, while customer and purchase databases update constantly.
 AI classifies data to identify the most critical files.
 Classification can be based on data type, but it can also consider access frequency, location and lifespan to determine the best backup choices.
+Adaptive backup scheduling enables AI to adjust to existing business operations.

-8. Compliance monitoring and reporting
+6. Compliance monitoring and reporting

 Is AI a practical choice for backup?

-AI tools are quickly becoming easier to use and more specialized, meaning employees can get more use from them.
+Using AI to optimize backup processes and protect business assets more effectively is valuable when done correctly.
+AI tools are quickly becoming easier to use and more specialized, enabling IT teams responsible for business resilience to get more value from them.

 As with any technology, AI users must regularly monitor and review a tool's configuration and results.
-An AI tool and the backup infrastructure it interacts with need to provide useful information quickly and easily to determine whether backup jobs succeed and where backups are stored.
+An AI tool and the backup infrastructure it interacts with must provide useful information quickly and easily to determine whether backup jobs succeed and where backups are stored.
 This information helps organizations decide the best way to recover data after an incident.

 Damon Garn owns Cogspinner Coaction and provides freelance IT writing and editing services.
 He has written multiple CompTIA study guides, including the Linux+, Cloud Essentials+ and Server+ guides, and contributes extensively to TechTarget Editorial and CompTIA Blogs.